albertkun/21S-ASIAAM-191A/Guides/git_creating.md

 10. Remember to clone the repository locally and start collaborating!

-11. Also, remember that if you do not update your repository and/or push your changes, you may run into “merge conflicts”.
+11. Also, remember that if you do not update your repository and/or push your changes, you may run into `merge conflicts`.

 12. If you do, you have two options, let only one person handle the editing for now or check out this article on merge conflicts: